nubsuki/PteroPal/README.md

 ## License

-This project is provided for personal use and is distributed "as-is."
-Please make sure to back up your files before using.
+This project is provided for personal use and is distributed "as-is.".

 ---